Setting up my own Mastodon server

 Posted on April 30, 2016.
 Reading time: 2 minutes

 I use a MacBook Pro for my daily computer needs.
 Not long after I got it, I installed smcFanControl in order to increase the idle fan speed, as the laptop otherwise got a bit too hot for my liking, even when doing non-CPU intensive tasks on the machine.
-There is one problem with smcFanControl though, the menu bar entry for the program can either be the temperature and/or fan speed or just an icon.

 Continue reading →